Humanitarian response to South Sudan conflict

 The Republic of South Sudan gained its independence on July 9, 2011, and two years later in December 2013, armed conflict broke out and spread throughout the country in this new nation.
 In the end of April 2016, the transitional government of national unity (TGoNU) was finally formed, however, due to severe critical factors including the ravaged economy and the government's financial crisis, violence flared in Juba around Independence Day in July.
 As a result, millions of refugees and internally displaced persons (IDPs) have no prospects for returning home.

-At JPF, we have been assisting repatriation and implementing capacity building projects for government and communities to promote Consolidation of Peace since 2006.
+JPF has been assisting repatriation and implementing capacity building projects for government and communities to promote Consolidation of Peace since 2006.
 Starting in 2014, JPF has been offering emergency response for those who have become refugees and IDPs due to the newly erupted civil war.
 We conducted a field assessment in 2016 to ascertain the validity of extending assistance for this protracted humanitarian crisis and to determine the program policy based on this assessment.
-Consequently, we are currently implementing shelter, water and sanitation, protection, and educational projects as well.
+Consequently, we are currently implementing shelter, water and sanitation, protection, and educational projects etc as well.
 While showing JPF commitment to the field, JPF member NGOs implement projects in high-risk and rural areas, too.
-Currently, we are active in South Sudan, Ethiopia, and Uganda.
+Currently, we are active in South Sudan, Ethiopia, Kenya and Uganda.
 We will respond flexibly should anything unexpected arise in the future.

 Due to the prolonged conflict, numbers of Internally Displaced Persons (IDPs) and refugees have increased.